 In summer, when humidity is high, hardwood absorbs the humidity in the air and expands.
 The expansion causes the strips/planks of wood to push against each other.
-The floor is cupped or “cupping”.
+This is referred to as “cupping“.
 These variations can be minimized with proper ventilation and dehumidifying.
 On the other hand, in winter, the relative humidity level at home is much lower due to the usage of heating system.
 The lower humidity level results the wood releases its humidity and the strips/planks contract or shrink.
 It is then recommended to use a humidifier to minimize extreme shrinkage effects.

-Hardwood flooring must be stored in a controlled environment within the above mentioned temperature and humidity.
+Before you nail down hardwood, flooring must be stored in a controlled environment within the above mentioned temperature and humidity.
 In order to meet minimum installation requirements for moisture content, materials should be delivered 72 hours prior to installation or as long as necessary for the hardwood flooring to acclimate.
 Acclimation within a closed carton may not be adequate due to lack of air movement.
-Handle and unload with care.
-Store the flooring in a dry place and provide air space under cartons.
+Handle and unload with care, then store the flooring in a dry place and provide air space under cartons.
 Do not unload or transport flooring during wet conditions (i.e. rain, sleet or snow) because the wood will absorb moisture, which will cause it to swell.
-The swelling of the wood will cause problems, because eventually the wood will shrink back to its normal moisture content, and the resultant shrinkage may produce gaps in the finished flooring.
+The swelling of the wood will cause installation problems, because eventually the wood will shrink back to its normal moisture content, and the resultant shrinkage may produce gaps in the finished flooring.

 The building must be completely closed in with all outside doors and windows in place.
 All “wet” work (such as concrete, masonry, framing members, drywall, paint, etc.) should be thoroughly dry.
-The wall coverings and painting should be completed before the installation of the hardwood flooring.
+The wall coverings and painting should be completed before you nail down hardwood flooring.

 In order to avoid damage caused by moisture, make sure basements and under-floor crawl space are dry and well ventilated.
 Plastering and concrete work must be completely dry with minimum of 90 days curing time.
 Freshly poured concrete slabs emit many gallons of moisture as water vapor, therefore no concrete should be poured after the flooring is installed.